 Uganda Declares End Of Ebola Outbreak

+"Having completed two full incubation cycles -- that is, 42 days -- since the last confirmed case was discharged and having recorded no new cases amid sustained surveillance efforts, I now officially declare the current Sudan Ebola Virus Disease outbreak in Uganda to be over.
+Uganda is now free of active Ebola transmission," Aceng said.

-Uganda today declared the end of the Ebola disease outbreak, less than three months after the virus was confirmed in the capital Kampala.
+Uganda declared the SVD outbreak on January 30 after a 32-year-old nurse died of the disease at the Mulago National Referral Hospital in Kampala.

-During this outbreak, 14 cases, 12 confirmed and two not confirmed through laboratory tests (probable), were reported.
-Four deaths, two confirmed and two probable, occurred.
-Ten people recovered from the infection.
-A total of 534 people were identified as having been in contact with the confirmed and probable cases and were closely monitored.
+During the outbreak, 14 cases, 12 confirmed through laboratory tests and two probable, were reported in the East African country.
+Four deaths, two confirmed and two probable, occurred, according to health authorities.
+A total of 10 people recovered from the infection, while 534 people were identified as contacts of the confirmed and probable cases and were closely monitored.

-The last confirmed patient was discharged on 15 March 2025, triggering the 42-day countdown to officially declare the end of the outbreak, in line with World Health Organization (WHO) guidelines.

-This was Uganda's second Ebola outbreak in less than three years.
-It was confirmed on 30 January 2025.
-The country's long-standing experience in managing outbreaks enabled a fast, coordinated, and effective response.
+In a WHO statement, Chikwe Ihekweazu, acting WHO regional director for Africa, said Uganda's experience in managing outbreaks enabled a fast, coordinated and effective response to the virus.

-WHO mobilized more than 130 national and international staff to support the response in the areas of case investigation, contact tracing, laboratory diagnostics, and case management.
-More than 1500 samples were tested with WHO providing logistics, training and quality assurance to ensure biosafety.

-WHO also facilitated the deployment of Emergency Medical Teams and anthropologists to reduce stigma, build trust and work with affected communities, which was critical in driving behaviour change.

-“This outbreak challenged us in new ways.
-It touched both urban and rural communities across the country and unfolded against the backdrop of significant global funding constraints,” said Dr Chikwe Ihekweazu, Acting WHO Regional Director for Africa.
-The response demonstrated Uganda's long-standing leadership in tackling public health emergencies.
-As WHO, we are extremely proud to have supported these efforts every step of the way.”
+"This outbreak challenged us in new ways.
+It touched both urban and rural communities across the country and unfolded against the backdrop of significant global funding constraints," Ihekweazu said.

+"The response demonstrated Uganda's long-standing leadership in tackling public health emergencies.
+As the WHO, we are extremely proud to have supported these efforts every step of the way," he added.

-The Ebola strain that has been contained in Uganda is of the Sudan virus disease (SVD) subtype.
-This strain is a severe, often fatal illness affecting humans and other primates.
-In past outbreaks, SVD killed 4 in 10 of the people infected.
+According to the WHO, this outbreak was caused by the Sudan Ebola virus subtype, one of six species of the Ebola virus, which is a severe, often fatal illness affecting humans and other primates.

+There are no approved treatments or vaccines for the Sudan strain of Ebola, but early initiation of supportive care has been shown to significantly reduce mortality, according to the WHO.

 Despite the absence of licensed countermeasures against this species of Ebola, candidate vaccines are in various phases of clinical trials.
-Within four days of the government's declaration of the outbreak, a randomized clinical trial for vaccine safety and efficacy using the ring vaccination approach was launched.
-In addition, the administration of Remdesivir treatment under the Monitored Emergency Use of Unregistered and Experimental Interventions (MEURI) protocol was initiated.
+Within four days of the government's declaration of the outbreak, the first-ever randomised clinical trial for vaccine safety and efficacy using the ring vaccination approach was launched.

+The WHO donated 2,160 doses of the Ebola trial vaccine to Uganda to evaluate the efficacy of the vaccine in combating SVD, the eighth outbreak of the deadly disease in the country.

+"Uganda's leadership and resilience were crucial in containing this outbreak," said Kasonde Mwinga, WHO representative in Uganda.

 Legal Disclaimer: